Othello1111/bitcore-message/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/bitcoin-cored/bitcore/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.

 ## License

 Code released under [the MIT license](https://github.com/bitpay/bitcore/blob/master/LICENSE).

 Copyright 2013-2015 BitPay, Inc. Bitcore is a trademark maintained by BitPay, Inc.
+Copyright 2018 The BitcoinCore Developers